michaeldoody/whisker_control/README.md

 #### Whisker Drawing Instructions
 1. Power on the RasPi, the Tic / motor, and the LED lamp.
 Turn on the heat tray dial to its maximum temperature.
 Allow the tray to heat up for about 20 minutes.
 2. While the tray is heating up, open up `ticgui`.
 Use the slider in the "Set target" box to manually move the actuator to the end of the track that is closest to the oven, and leave a ~0.5 cm gap between the edge of the gantry plate and the lock collar, shown in the image below.
 Find the current position of the motor in the "Operation" box of the GUI.
-Open up whisker.cpp and edit the START_POS to equal the value of the current motor position (whisker.cpp, Line TODO). ***Keep the Tic GUI open to use the red De-energize button as an emergency stop button.***
+Open up whisker.cpp and edit the START_POS to equal the value of the current motor position (whisker.cpp, Line 31). ***Keep the Tic GUI open to use the red De-energize button as an emergency stop button.***

 ![Set Target](media/set_target.png)